Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 (e) Sexual orientation?

-Indiana has no state law prohibiting sexual orientation discrimination in employment, but several Indiana cities and counties do have local ordinances prohibiting such discrimination, including:
+Indiana has no state law prohibiting sexual orientation discrimination in employment.
+However, several Indiana cities and counties have local ordinances prohibiting discrimination based on sexual orientation and/or gender identity, including:

 The Indiana Civil Rights Law covers employers with six or more employees (except certain non-profit fraternal, religious, or social organizations) and prohibits discrimination on the basis of religion.